elixir-europe-training/ELIXIR-Training-SPLASH/pages/contribute/managing_resource_tags.md

 - id: yourcategory          # Use kebab-case, matches the category field in tags
   label: Your Category      # Display name (will be shown in uppercase)
   description: Explanation of what this category represents
+  color: primary            # Bootstrap color class - all tags in this category will use this color
 ```

 **That's it!** The category will automatically appear on the resources page in the order defined in `tag_categories.yml`.
 No changes needed to `resources.md`.